-The above-mentioned report forms will be used to document any accident occurring on-site during the remedial project.
+NYSEG's Public Liability Accident Report, NYSEG's Report of Employee Injury, and NYSEG's Incident Report forms will be used as applicable to document an accident occurring on-site during the remedial project.
 The sheets are attached to the HASP and will be located in the field project trailer.